MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 Investigators need access to evidence to perform analyses, and this access must be tracked and explicitly authorized.

-Provide investigators with a Storage [shared access signatures (SAS) URI](/azure/storage/common/storage-sas-overview) key for accessing evidence.
+Provide investigators with a storage [shared access signatures (SAS) URI](/azure/storage/common/storage-sas-overview) key for accessing evidence.
 You can use an SAS URI to produce relevant log information when the SAS is generated.
 You can also get a copy of the evidence every time the SAS is used.

-The IP addresses of investigators requiring access must be explicitly allowlisted in the Azure Storage firewall.
+The IP addresses of investigators requiring access must be explicitly allowlisted in the Storage firewall.

 For example, if a legal team needs to transfer a preserved virtual hard drive (VHD), one of the two SOC team custodians generates a read-only SAS URI key that expires after eight hours.
 The SAS limits the access to the IP addresses of the investigators for a limited timeframe.